 Both education methods cater to a student’s individual learning style with reverence and respect for each child and their gifts.
 We would summarize it this way — Montessori focuses on self-led learning for students and believes children thrive most by teachers stepping aside and letting the child’s brilliance unfold.
 Waldorf pedagogy provides children more guidance, aiming to bring forth and foster their gifts, while still catering to their individual learning style.
 Learn more HERE.

-What do you hope Spring Garden alumni will achieve / accomplish?
+What do Spring Garden alumni achieve and accomplish?

 What is the curriculum at Spring Garden?

 Primary academic concepts – reading, writing, math, history and science — are taught by the block method of studying a particular theme for a number of weeks.
 Learning is the primary goal, not testing and grades.
 Special subject integration into main lesson material is key to the holistic academic experience.
-Special subjects include: Spanish and German; Arts including drama, painting, drawing, modeling, woodworking and movement; Music including singing, learning musical notation, performances, and instruction on multiple musical instruments; Physical education, and Handwork including knitting, felting, crochet, sewing.
+Special subjects include: Spanish; Arts including drama, painting, drawing, modeling, woodworking and movement; Music including singing, learning musical notation, performances, and instruction on recorders, violin, and multiple other musical instruments; Physical education, and Handwork including knitting, felting, crochet, sewing.
 See our Curriculum Chart for Reference.

 Is reading taught late in Waldorf Schools?